Clip path

 • If an employer terminates an indefinite-term employment contract without cause, the employee is entitled to compensation, which includes no less than two months' full income for each year of service, as well as entitlements such as earned leaves, bonuses, and other benefits.

-The employer has no right to cancel an employment contract unless the employee commits a “severe fault” violation (Article 69, Labor Law).
+The employer has no right to cancel an employment contract unless the employee commits a severe fault or violation.
 The following are examples of such violations.

 • Continuous breach of safety regulations

-• Assumption of fake identity or submission of falsified papers
+• Assumption of a fake identity or submission of falsified papers

 • Absence from work for more than 20 days in a row or more than 10 days in a row in a year